andrebrogard/katacoda-scenarios/datadog-tutorial/step2.md

 ## Simulate users
 To simulate user activity, we have written a very simple bot that randomly interacts with the API.
 It will call the API every 500 ms.

-Run the bot by clicking below.
+Run the bot by clicking below:

 `docker run --network=host -d --env INTERVAL_MS=500 --name todo_bot brogard/simple_datadog_tutorial_user_bot`{{execute}}

+and observe its activity by refreshing the website.

-## Observe the traffic
+## Observe the logs

 We can observe the logs of the application by running: